-This policy also applies to Councillors in relation to interactions with the media and social media in their personal capacity where it might be reasonably assumed by a reader or listener that:
+This policy also applies to Councillors in relation to interactions with the media in their personal capacity where it might be reasonably assumed by a reader or listener that:

-- Their opinions are related to their role as Councillors rather than being the expression of a personal view - They are purporting to express views on behalf of Council or other Councillors - The content or subject matter of the media or social media interaction relates to a matter currently before Council - The content or subject matter of the media or social media interaction might reasonably be interpreted as causing a detriment by bringing Council, another Councillor, Federal or State Government or any other Local Government into disrepute in contravention of the LG Act and Councillor Code of Conduct.
+- Their opinions are related to their role as Councillors rather than being the expression of a personal view. - They are purporting to express views on behalf of Council or other Councillors. - The content or subject matter of the media interaction relates to a matter currently before Council. - The content or subject matter of the media interaction might reasonably be interpreted as causing a detriment by bringing Council, another Councillor, Federal or State Government or any other Local Government into disrepute in contravention of the Local Government Act 2020 and Model Councillor Code of Conduct.